Re-designing a website for digital defenders of children

-From there, we created high-fidelity prototypes with Media Cause, and continued to validate our assumptions about the design and content through user feedback.
-Ultimately, we came out with a sleek, simple, and easy to navigate website for our target audience.
+From there, we created high-fidelity prototypes with Media Cause and continued to validate our assumptions about the design and content through user feedback.
+Ultimately, we came out with a sleek, simple, and easy to navigate a website for our target audience.

 Spotlight marketing collateral, based on what law enforcement needed to know.

 Here are a few samples of the four key pages on the redesigned website (from left to right: home page, the issue, our work, get involved).
 The homepage tells a story about why Thorn was created, who our partners are, and a CTA to join our digital army; the issues provides data that adds to the need for digital defenders; our work is easy to navigate and demonstrates impact; and ways to get involved drives donations and opportunities to join the team.